“The Fox Symphony (Let’s Dream Together)” by Mauricio Meneses.

 Music from Angel Fire

 Music from Angel Fire has a long tradition of auctioning the piece of art chosen each season.
-This year, Jennifer Cavan’s “Taking the Back Roads,” has been won.
-Thank you everyone who participated in the auction and especially to Jennifer Cavan for her creation and generosity.
-The winner of the painting will be announced–if they wish to be named–at the August 30 concert.
+This year, Sharon L. Sorensen’s “Enchanted Moonlight,” has been selected.
+This painting captures the beauty of New Mexico moonlight shining on the golden aspens in the Sangre de Cristo Mountains.
+The artwork is an imagined reflection of the landscape based on plein air drawings.
+The winner of the painting will be announced–if they wish to be named–at one of the concerts.

 Visual Art at Music from Angel Fire